Sentinel Journal

 About Sentinel Journal

-Sentinel Journal is the peer-reviewed academic publication of Sentinel Research, dedicated to advancing rigorous scholarship on intelligence, counterintelligence, and statecraft.
+Sentinel Journal is the peer-reviewed academic publication of Sentinel Research & Policy Institute, dedicated to advancing rigorous scholarship on intelligence, counterintelligence, and statecraft.
 The journal serves as a platform for original research, historical analysis, and contemporary policy studies that explore the strategic, psychological, and moral dimensions of national security.

 Published twice annually, Sentinel Journal highlights the work of emerging scholars and established experts alike, with a commitment to bridging the gap between academic inquiry and real-world application.
 Each issue brings together diverse perspectives on the challenges of espionage, influence operations, political warfare, and strategic competition in the modern era.